Slit lamp

-In ophthalmology and optometry, a slit lamp is an instrument consisting of a high-intensity light source that can be focused to shine a thin sheet of light into the eye.
-It is used in conjunction with a biomicroscope.
-The lamp facilitates an examination of the anterior segment and posterior segment of the human eye, which includes the eyelid, sclera, conjunctiva, iris, natural crystalline lens, and cornea.
+In ophthalmology and optometry, a slit lamp is an instrument used in conjunction with a biomicroscope and consisting of a high-intensity light source that can be focused to shine a thin sheet of light into the eye.
+The lamp facilitates an examination of the anterior and posterior segment of the human eye, which includes the eyelid, sclera, conjunctiva, iris, natural crystalline lens, and cornea.
 The binocular slit-lamp examination provides a stereoscopic magnified view of the eye structures in detail, enabling anatomical diagnoses to be made for a variety of eye conditions.
 A second, hand-held lens is used to examine the retina.

 History

 Two conflicting trends emerged in the development of the slit lamp.
 One trend originated from clinical research and aimed to apply the increasingly complex and advanced technology of the time.
 The second trend originated from ophthalmologic practice and aimed at technical perfection and a restriction to useful methods.
 The first man credited with developments in this field was Hermann von Helmholtz (1850) when he invented the ophthalmoscope.

 In ophthalmology and optometry, the instrument is called a "slit lamp", although it is more correctly called a "slit lamp instrument".
 Today's instrument is a combination of two separate developments, the corneal microscope and the slit lamp itself.
 The first concept of a slit lamp dates back to 1911 credited to Allvar Gullstrand and his "large reflection-free ophthalmoscope."
 The instrument was manufactured by Zeiss and consisted of a special illuminator connected to a small stand base through a vertical adjustable column.
 The base was able to move freely on a glass plate.
 The illuminator employed a Nernst glower which was later converted into a slit through a simple optical system.
 However, the instrument never received much attention and the term "slit lamp" did not appear in any literature again until 1914.

 It was not until 1919 that several improvements were made to the Gullstrand slit lamp made by Vogt Henker.
 First, a mechanical connection was made between lamp and ophthalmoscopic lens.
 This illumination unit was mounted to the table column with a double articulated arm.
 The binocular microscope was supported on a small stand and could be moved freely across the tabletop.
 Later, a cross slide stage was used for this purpose.
 Vogt introduced Koehler illumination, and the reddish Nernst glower was replaced with the brighter and whiter incandescent lamp.
 Special mention should be paid to the experiments that followed Henker's improvements in 1919.
 On his improvements the Nitra lamp was replaced with a carbon arc lamp with a liquid filter.
 At this time the great importance of color temperature and the luminance of the light source for slit lamp examinations were recognized and the basis created for examinations in red-free light.